mammadu/Body-transformation-101/README.md

 - Each pound of bodyfat is approximately 3500 calories.
 3500 calories / 7 days a week = 500 calories per day
 - If your daily CI is 500 calories less than your daily CO, you will lose 1 pound per week.
 This is a "calorie deficit" of 500 calories
   - The greater your calorie deficit, the faster your weight loss
-- This can be accomplished in a variety of ways
+- A calorie deficit can be accomplished in a variety of ways
   - decreasing your portion sizes
   - removing a meal
   - eating voluminous but low calorie foods